PriyanshShrivastava/CoWrite/README.md

 # CoWrite
-Collaborate in real-time with others on a shared document using our collaborative text editor.
+Collaborate in real-time with others on a shared document using this collaborative text editor.
 Effortlessly work together on written projects, from anywhere, anytime.